Tyriol/pup-timers/README.md

 - Use Docker with `docker compose up -d` for containerized development
 - Hot reloading is enabled for both local and Docker workflows
 - Manually lint and check formatting
-- Create a PR which get's reviewed by copilot
+- Create a PR which gets reviewed by copilot
 - Merge work into main

 ### Planned